Traffic Diversion Overview

 - Proof showing equipment deficiency is fixed

 You may provide these in person or in Court, or forward documentation in an email as a PDF attachment to [email protected].
 If using the email option: Place your name as it appears on your citation, and the case number in the subject line.
 You can locate your case number using the Johnson County District Court website.
 If you fax the required document(s), ensure your case number, your full name as it appears on the citation, and your phone number are on the fax.
 Our fax number is 913.715.3040.

 If your citation involved an ACCIDENT, you must provide proof of insurance and proof from your insurance company that you have been released from liability and any claims for injury or property damage have been resolved, or the insurance company states that the claims are being resolved.
 This includes proof that you are not responsible for damages or that you have paid for the damages.

 Use the Online Diversion option first.
-If you are not successful with the Online process, call the Traffic Unit at 913-715-3011 or email [email protected] to begin the Diversion process.
+If you are not successful with the Online process, call the Traffic Unit at 913-715-3011 or email [email protected] to determine Diversion eligibility.
 This should be done well in advance of your Court date.
 When calling, listen to the message carefully and leave a detailed voicemail.
 If sending an email, be sure to include your name as it appears on your citation and the case number in the subject line.

 Diversion fees and court costs must be paid in full at the time of signing.
 Forms of payment accepted include cash, money order, personal check, or credit card.
 Use of a credit card is subject to service fees.
 If you complete the diversion process, DO NOT pay the FINE if there is an amount listed on the ticket.